amateur80lvl/lxcex/README.md

 ## Changeblog

+### Nov 2, 2024

+Revised sharing at last.
+See updated Chapter 8.

 ### Oct 22, 2024

 Okay, dropping a line here.
 I still seem to be a single user of all this shit and,